 In the long term, regularly holding in pee can cause the bladder to stretch.
 This may make it difficult or impossible for the bladder to contract and release pee normally.

 If a person has a stretched bladder, extra measures, such as a catheter, may be necessary.

 Frequently retaining urine may harm the pelvic floor muscles.

-Doing pelvic floor exercises such as Kegels may help to strengthen these muscles and prevent leakage or repair muscle loss.
+Doing pelvic floor exercises, such as Kegels, may help strengthen these muscles and repair muscle loss or prevent leakage.

 5. Kidney stones

-Holding in pee may cause kidney stones to form in people with a history of the condition, or people who have a high mineral content in their urine.
+Holding in pee may cause kidney stones to form in people with a history of the condition or in those who have a high mineral content in their urine.
 Pee often contains minerals such as uric acid and calcium oxalate.

-A common myth is that the bladder will burst if a person holds in their pee too long.
-Although this is extremely rare, it is possible.
+Many believe that the bladder will burst if a person holds in their pee for too long.

-Some preexisting medical conditions can lead to urine retention.
+Some preexisting medical conditions can lead to urinary retention.
 This is usually involuntary, and it tends to go unnoticed, but it can cause similar complications.

 An enlarged prostate, weakened bladder muscles, or nerve damage in the urinary system may block the flow of urine or cause the body to retain it.